apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### ZO-Muon

 Yeah, [this totally exists](https://arxiv.org/abs/2602.17155) and it also works.
 I think that's really cool.
-Nesterov momentum also works the way you want it to, as it does not depend on anything but your gradient update, which is to say the pseudograd.
-You can just polar-orthogonalize your `proj_grad`, it turns out.
+Nesterov momentum also works the way you want it to, as it does not depend on anything but your update, which is to say the pseudograd.
+You can just polar-orthogonalize your `z`, it turns out, and it gets scaled by the `proj_grad` and turns into the update.
 It's great.

-I'm still working on the variance math here.
-ZO-Muon is significantly different from MeZO, it builds an approximation of the gradient out of spectral components.
-So, it samples many `z`s.
-Which is probably helpful, as we are about to find out in the next section.

 A random thing that I've noticed as I've been doing experiments here.
 Both Muon and LOZO sample `z` differently, and create a `z` with different expected variance.
 If you don't renormalize, your choice of `z` distribution will inadvertently affect your choice of `ε`, potentially screwing your results.
 Polar orthogonalization gives you parameter perturbations with Frobenius norm `‖z‖²_F = r`, LOZO gives `mnr`, and standard Gaussian gives `mn`.
 Where `m` and `n` are the dimensions of the matrix, and `r` is the LoRA rank.